-- The airport will reopen for commercial flights in line with guidance issued by the Department of Health. - Seychellois will be able to travel abroad as per guidance and regulations issued by the Department of Health. - Leisure boats and yachts will be able to enter Seychelles territory, respecting any guidance from the Department of Health. - Sporting activities can resume, following guidance from the Department of Health.
+- All clients must ensure strict hygiene measures and physical distancing are enforced. - All staff must be monitored daily by the designated Health and Safety Officer or focal person and record kept. - Any illness must be reported immediately to the nearest Health Facility who will provide appropriate guidance. - All cost of screening and test will be borne by the passenger. - Businesses to prepare their own standards of operation to ensure the guidelines are implemented. - Tourism businesses will require to be issued with a Safe Tourism Certificate by the Government before they can reopen - Seychellois will be able to travel abroad as per guidance and regulations issued by the Department of Health. - Leisure boats and yachts will be able to enter Seychelles territory, respecting any guidance from the Department of Health. - Sporting activities can resume, following guidance from the Department of Health.

-Ministry of Foreign

-Affairs State House
+Ministry of Foreign Affairs State House

-P O Box: 55
+P O Box: 55 VICTORIA, MAHÉ Seychelles

-VICTORIA,

-MAHÉ